fggo/html/README.md

 ```

 ### Centering images using CSS
 By default, images are inline elements.
-This means that they flow within the surrounding text.<br>
-In order to center an image, it should be turned into a block-level element using the display<br>
-property with a value of block
+This means that they flow within the surrounding text.
+In order to center an image, it should be turned into a block-level element using the display property with a value of block.

 ```html
 <p><img src="images/mag.jpg" alt="Magnolia" class="align-center medium"/>Magnolia.</p>
 ```